History

 The Jewish population was expelled several times during the 14th through 16th centuries, but some families were allowed to return for economic reasons.
 By 1877, the Jewish community had grown to approximately 200 individuals.
 The congregation bought land on the Buerenstrasse where a large synagogue was built by architect Edwin Oppler in 1879.
 By World War II, several families left for larger cities, leaving the community with 153 members.

 During the November 1938 pogrom known as Kristallnacht, the synagogue was destroyed by fire.
-Members of the community were deported, and a total of 101 members were killed during the Holocaust.
+Members of the community were deported, and a total of 101 members were murdered during the Holocaust.
 None of the surviving members of the community returned.

 The New Community

 A new community began forming in the 1990s after the German government invited Jewish families living in the Former Soviet Union to immigrate to Germany to towns once settled by Jews.
-In 1997, Rachel Dohme founded the Reform Jewish Community of Hameln (Jüdische Gemeinde Hameln, JGH) with only seventeen Russian émigrés.
-Today the first Jewish community in Hameln since World War II has grown to over 200 members and is still growing.
+In 1997, Rachel Dohme founded the Reform Jewish Community of Hamelin (Jüdische Gemeinde Hameln, JGH) with only seventeen Russian émigrés.
+Today the first Jewish community in Hamelin since World War II has grown to over 200 members and is still growing.

 In November 2001 the community bought the land on the Buerenstrasse where Edwin Oppler’s synagogue once stood (Synagoge Platz 1).
 The first newly constructed Reform synagogue in post-war Germany was designed by Frank Taylor.
+The building has been constructed by the Architectural Team of Peter Nasarek.

 The New Hamelin Cultural Center